exasol-labs/exasol-labs-community-edition/README.md

 > 🧩 **Note:**
 > Please understand that **Exasol does not provide support** for the installation or operation of third-party hypervisor software.
 > For assistance, please contact the respective vendor directly and follow their official installation instructions.
-> The installation processes are usually simple and well-documented.
+> **The installation processes are usually simple, well-documented and staightforward and should not take more than 5-10 mins**
-> 🔁 **Don’t forget to reboot your host machine** after installing or updating your hypervisor to ensure all components are properly initialized.

 ---